 Sherman far outnumbered Johnston, who nonetheless led a skillful defensive campaign, although it eventually got him fired.
 Months later, after Sherman overran Johnston’s replacement and then ran roughshod over Georgia and South Carolina, Johnston came back to command for a final round.
-While he struck a blow at Bentonville, NC, Johnston knew there wasn’t much he could to stop Sherman unless he united with Robert E. Lee’s beleaguered Army of Northern Virginia.
+While he struck a blow at Bentonville, NC, Johnston knew there wasn’t much he could do to stop Sherman unless he united with Robert E. Lee’s beleaguered Army of Northern Virginia.
 Lee’s surrender to Grant at Appomattox made that option moot.

 So that he could negotiate from strength, Johnston kept his own army together and far from Sherman’s reach.
 He hoped to secure terms for his men more favorable than the ones offered to Lee.
 Sherman, for his part, feared that Johnston would disperse his army into the mountains and carry on the war as a guerilla campaign—an option Sherman saw as disastrous—so he sought to do whatever he could to avoid that.

 After a few rounds of shuttle diplomacy, the two men met along a forest road near Durham, midway between Johnston’s HQ in Greensboro and Sherman’s HQ in Raleigh.
 When Sherman asked Johnston if he knew of a place where they could confer privately, Johnston suggested a small farmhouse he and his staff had just passed.